roman-milk/roman-milk.github.io/maeve-and-rob.md

+===

- ****** Maeve and Rob Ch.
-02 ****** byJust_Plain_Bob© It was hard to put Maeve out of my mind.
+It was hard to put Maeve out of my mind.
 Her scent was still on the bed.
 I washed the pillow covers, but her scent still lingered on the pillows themselves.
 Likewise the mattress.
 I kept finding things of hers that got left behind.
 A hairpin here, the button from a blouse there, a lipstick that had somehow rolled under the couch.

  Maeve called me two or three times a day and I finally had to get an unlisted number for the home phone and a new cell phone number.
 She called me at work, but I had all ready bribed Donna to handle that.
 A couple of times when I came home from work she was waiting in the parking lot for me and as soon as I saw her I pulled out of the lot and found a sports bar where I could kill time until she left.